numToStr/site/pages/blog/nodejs-logging.md

 **Logging** is a technique that allows anyone to see and observe what's going on inside a service or application whether it's a server, database or a process running in the background.

-This also enables reporting of crashes or failures like server outage, so that we can quickly fix those issue by looking into those logs and finding the root cause.
+It also enables reporting of crashes or failures like server outage, so that we can quickly fix those issue by looking into those logs and finding the root cause.

 ## How to log?